Primary Mathematics Pedagogy at the Intersection of Education Reform, Policy, and Culture

 Sarah Murray is Associate Professor of Education at Centre College, USA.

-Princess Allotey is completing a PhD in Mathematical Sciences at Carnegie Mellon University, USA.
+Princess Allotey is a Mathematical Sciences PhD student at Carnegie Mellon University, USA.